 Advances in aggregation, anonymisation, on-device processing, and other privacy-preserving technologies show a clear path away from individual identifiers.

 For example, instead of ascribing interests to unique users, we now have the ability to hide individuals in large crowds of people with common interests, while still showing them relevant and useful ads.
-Our latest tests of the Federated Learning of Cohorts (FLoC) algorithm do just that, demonstrating what a future of advertising without third-party cookies could look like.

 “We’ve always believed that a privacy-first approach to advertising is critical to the success and sustainability of the industry,” said Luis Di Como, Executive Vice President of Global Media at Unilever.
 “This latest commitment by Google is a step in the right direction to help future-proof the free and open web.”